REFUND/CANCELLATION POLICY (EFFECTIVE November 9, 2016)

-REJECTION Any student who is rejected for admission to Hussian College School of Art™ will receive a full refund of monies paid.
+REJECTION Any student who is rejected for admission to Hussian College will receive a full refund of monies paid.

 CANCELLATION All monies paid by an applicant will be refunded following their delivery of a written request for cancellation to the Registrar’s Office within five (5) days after signing an Enrollment Agreement.
 If unable to provide a written request within five (5) days, the student may preserve their right to a full refund by verbally requesting cancellation from the Registrar within five (5) days, and submitting the formal written request within ten (10) days from signing the Enrollment Agreement.
 Students will not be entitled to a full refund if a written request for cancellation is submitted after the start of classes.

-WITHDRAWAL PRIOR TO CLASSES Students will receive a full refund of all tuition and fees if they provide a written notice of withdrawal to the Registrar no later than five (5) days following their initial visit and opportunity for inspection of the School facilities, but in any event no later than ten (10) days prior to the first day of classes.
-Students providing a written notice of withdrawal to the Registrar, which does not comply with the policy regarding cancellation or inspection of School facilities, but is provided before the start of classes, will receive a full refund of all monies paid to Hussian College School of Art™ in excess of the $100.00 Enrollment Fee.
+WITHDRAWAL PRIOR TO CLASSES Students will receive a full refund of all tuition and fees if they provide a written notice of withdrawal to the Registrar no later than five (5) days following their initial visit and opportunity for inspection of the College facilities, but in any event, no later than ten (10) days prior to the first day of classes.
+Students providing a written notice of withdrawal to the Registrar, which does not comply with the policy regarding cancellation or inspection of College facilities, but is provided before the start of classes, will receive a full refund of all monies paid to Hussian College in excess of the $100.00 Enrollment Fee.

-The First Seven Calendar Days: For a student withdrawing or discontinuing the program during the first 7 calendar days of the semester, the tuition charges refunded by the school will be 75% of the tuition
+The First Seven Days of the Calendar: For a student withdrawing or discontinuing the program during the first seven (7) calendar days of the semester, the tuition charges refunded by the college will be 75% of the tuition.

-Between 25%-50%: For students whose last day of attendance is after 25% but within the first 50% of the semester, the tuition charges refunded by the school will be 30% of the tuition
+For students whose last day of attendance is after 25% but within 50% of the semester, the tuition charges refunded by the school will be 30% of the tuition.

 RETURN OF FEDERAL STUDENT AID